 - Viewed at least two web pages, OR

-- Completed any type of conversion.
+- Completed any type of key event or conversion.

 When users are engaged, that means they’re actually reading your content, clicking menu links, or interacting in some other way.
 So, many user engagement metrics are based on the number of engaged users and engaged sessions.